 - Socks!
 Girls should wear black socks or tights with their winter uniform and white socks should be worn with the summer dress.
 Boys should wear black socks with both winter and summer uniforms.
 Grey socks are not part of St Giles’ school uniform.

 Indoor PE uniform: burgundy t-shirt with school badge, black shorts, black socks and black pumps.
 Children must have black pumps for indoor PE as trainers may only be worn for outdoor PE.
 If your child is wearing tights to school, please make sure they have socks to change into for PE.

 Outdoor PE uniform: burgundy t-shirt with school badge, black shorts, black socks and trainers.
 The burgundy hoodie and jogging bottoms are optional.

 Please ensure your child has the full, correct PE kit in school, even on days when we would not usually do PE, as occasionally timetables change.
 PE kits will stay in school during term time and will be sent home for washing at half term.

 - ALL CLOTHING SHOULD BE CLEARLY LABELLED WITH YOUR CHILD’S NAME.

 - Children should bring water bottles each day; these should also be clearly labelled with your child’s name.
 They will be sent home regularly to allow them to be washed.

 Please do let us know if there is anything going on at home that will affect your child’s learning, or if you have any questions.
-If you have any messages to pass on either Mrs Haines or Mrs Bradley will be available on the yard at the beginning and end of the day.
+If you have any messages to pass on either Mrs Haines or Mrs Hankinson who will be available on the yard at the beginning and end of the day.
 Alternatively, you can telephone the school office who will pass a message on to us for you.